Skip to main content

 Community living policies

-Residents ask for the approval of roommates before inviting an overnight guest.
+Residents must ask for the approval of roommates before inviting an overnight guest.
 Guest stays are limited to 48 consecutive hours.

 Fire and safety regulations prohibit the use of some types of appliances.
 As a general guideline, appliances rated over 6 amps (700 watts), with the exception of computers, are not permitted.
 Small toasters and toaster ovens, and cookware with exposed heating elements are restricted to use in the kitchen.

 You will be asked to complete a room inventory when you check in.
 You will be held responsible for any damages you cause and your employer may be notified of any unjustifiable damages.
-Residents of each suite will be held mutually accountable for all unassignable damages that occur.
-These charges will be divided among suite residents.
+Residents of each room will be held mutually accountable for all unassignable damages that occur.
+These charges will be divided among residents.

 Cleaning